ms-edl/csa-multi-client-chart/README.md

-# Multi-Device Latency Chart Prototype
+# Multi-device latency chart prototype

 This repository contains a prototype implementation of a multi-device latency visualization chart using Recharts.
 This is a **proof of concept** and requires additional optimization and hardening before production use.